samof76/playing/redis/README.md

     10.10.0.8
     10.10.0.9

-Now you should rerun the, ansible-playbook -i hosts site.yml.
+Now you should rerun the, `ansible-playbook -i hosts site.yml`.